-If the Fund were to fail to meet the income, diversification or distribution requirements, the Fund could in some cases cure such failure, including by paying a Fund-level tax, paying interest, making additional distributions, or disposing of certain assets.

-If the Fund does not qualify as a RIC for any taxable year, the Fund's taxable income will be subject to corporate income taxes, and all distributions from earnings and profits, including distributions of net long-term capital gain (if any), will generally be taxable to the Common Shareholders as ordinary income.
-Such distributions may be treated as qualified dividend income with respect to Common Shareholders who are individuals and may be eligible for the dividends-received deduction in the case of Common Shareholders taxed as corporations, provided certain holding period and other requirements are met.
+If the Fund were to fail to meet the income, diversification or distribution test described above, the Fund could in some cases cure such failure, including by paying a Fund-level tax, paying interest, making additional distributions, or disposing of certain assets.
+If the Fund were ineligible to or otherwise did not cure such failure for any year, or if the Fund were otherwise to fail to qualify as a RIC for such year, the Fund's taxable income will be subject to corporate income taxes, and all distributions from earnings and profits, including distributions of net capital gain (if any), will be taxable to the shareholder as ordinary income.
+Such distributions may be eligible to be treated as qualified dividend income with respect to shareholders who are individuals, and may be eligible for the dividends-received deduction ("DRD") in the case of shareholders taxed as corporations, provided, in both cases, the shareholder meets certain holding period and other requirements in respect of the Fund's shares.
 In order to requalify for taxation as a RIC, the Fund may be required to recognize unrealized gains, pay substantial taxes and interest, and make substantial distributions.